Peter Howitt (economist): Academic career

 Howitt returned to Canada after receiving his PhD and taught at the University of Western Ontario from 1972 to 1996.
 He became a faculty member at the Ohio State University in 1996 and joined Brown University in 2000, where he has remained since.
 Since 2013, Howitt is Professor Emeritus at Brown University.
 Besides his university affiliations, he also has long-time connections with the C. D. Howe Institute, a nonpartisan think tank based in Toronto, Canada.
 Howitt started publishing reports of economic policy through the institute since 1986 and was a fellow-in-residence from 2011 to 2015.

 He served as president of the Canadian Economics Association in 1993–1994 and was the editor of the Journal of Money, Credit, and Banking in the period 1997–2000.

 Honours and awards

 Howitt was elected a Fellow of the Royal Society of Canada in 1992 and of the Econometric Society in 1994.

 In 2019, he and Aghion received the BBVA Foundation Frontiers of Knowledge Award in Economics, Finance and Management.
 Howitt and Aghion were also awarded half of the Nobel Memorial Prize in Economic Sciences in 2025 "for the theory of sustained growth through creative destruction", the other half going to Joel Mokyr.

+Personal life

+Howitt is married to Pat Howitt who he credits for encouraging and supporting the collaboration with Aghion.